Travel Information & Tips

 Taxes

-A 12.5% goods and services tax (V.A.T.) is added to goods and services.
-There’s a 10% hotel tax, and some hotels add service and utility charges.
+A 12.5% goods and services tax called Value Added Tax (VAT) is added to goods and services.
+There is a 10% hotel tax, and some hotels add service and utility charges.

 There are two major providers cellular phone service in Trinidad and Tobago: Bmobile and Digicel.
-Both provide great mobile service and free and easy roaming facilities.
+Both offer great mobile services and roaming facilities.
 International cellular roaming services are available and if visitors have installed a roaming application in their home country, they can simply turn on their sets and make calls.
-Prepaid phone cards in a number of denominations for mobile phones (Bmobile and Digicel Cards) are available for sale at all Customer Service Centres and from many other vendors throughout the islands.
+Prepaid phone cards in several currencies for mobile phones are available for sale at all Bmobile and Digicel customer service centres and from many other vendors across the islands.
 Look for the ‘Phone Cards Available Here’ sign.

 Most accommodation providers offer internet access and WiFi to guests to clients.
-Additionally, both Bmobile & Digicel have 4Gnetworks and offer portable Wi-Fi devices.
-There are also free Wi-Fi Hotspots at various locations on the island where visitors often frequent.
+Additionally, both Bmobile and Digicel have 4G networks and offer portable Wi-Fi devices.
+There are also free Wi-Fi Hotspots at various locations across the island where visitors often frequent.

 __________________________________________________________________